MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/data-manager.md

 **Those include: Sources, Entities, Configuration, Enrichment and Relationships.** Completing those sections will enable you to unclock the unique insights Dynamics 365 AI for Customer Insights offers.
 Following the Data Manager sections, we will explore sections that are used for viewing and acting upon those insights (*Homepage*, *Segmentation* and *Profile*).

 ## Data Manager: Sources
 In this section we will explain how to bring data from many of your sources: From CRM systems, to transactional and survey data, to clickstream, social and other data you might have.
-Connecting your data sources is the first step towards unlocking one of the unique product promises - consolidating and reconciling data on your customers from multiple sources that once were disperate and conflicting.
+Connecting your data sources is the first step towards unlocking one of the unique product promises - consolidating and reconciling data on your customers from multiple sources that once were disparate and conflicting.

 - **Step One: Ingesting CRM data**: Upon clicking the *Sources* tab a pop-up screen shows up and here you should click *Get Data* for the CRM source you are using as shown below.
 Both Dynamics 365 and Salesforce are supported by the app.
 For csv files (Excel) and other sources, continue to step two.